Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have analysed the data storage strategies for patient records, appointments, and consultations.

 I have studied the best practices for minimizing latency in video and audio streaming of telemedicine application.

+I have roughly drawn the ER diagrams for documenting the Data Management Plan documentation